Ultimate NORTH AMERICA Travel Guide

 Technically speaking, though, the continent includes 23 countries.
 This would mean that both Central America and the Caribbean Islands are considered to be part of North America from a geographical standpoint.

 This guide, however, will be focusing on the major three.
 We will also be including Greenland, even though it is considered a political territory of Denmark, it is also geographically part of the North American continent.
 Weird, we know!

-As citizens of the USA, we love to travel in North America simply due to the vast diversity that it offers.
-There is an overload of nature, culture and history to be found here across all the countries.
+As citizens of the USA, we love to travel around North America simply due to the vast diversity that it offers.
+There is an overload of nature, culture, and history to be found here across all the countries.

 There is no shortage of great things to do in North America during your visit and the biggest problem you’ll face is fitting them all into your itinerary.